 You will have an appointment at the office the next day, where we'll check your vision and eye pressure and ensure that the eye is healing well.
 Some blurry vision over the next few days is normal.
 The majority of the healing occurs sometime before the one week postoperative visit, but everyone heals at their own pace and sometimes it can take longer.
 Drops will be continued for a few weeks as per the schedule printed for you at each visit.

 We recommend no bending, straining or heavy lifting over 15 lbs during the first week and no swimming for a month.
 If eyeglasses are needed, these will be prescribed at the one month postoperative visit.
 At this point, you should be able to enjoy that wonderful, clear vision!

-Why should I get my cataract surgery done at Orlando Eye Institute?
+Why should I get my cataract surgery done at Remagin?

 We pride ourselves on being comprehensive with our preoperative testing.
 We strongly feel it is better to be proactive than reactive.
 Prior to having any measurements taken, a complementary tear film analysis is done to assess whether the ocular surface is suitable to get preoperative IOL measurements.
 If not, then we recommend delaying the measurements until the condition has improved.
-We want to be your advocates and we try our best to treat things beforehand to ensure that your postoperative course is as smooth as can be.
+We want to be your advocates and we try our best to treat things beforehand to ensure that your postoperative course is trouble-free.

 We also promise to offer the latest technologies for our patients, from laser cataract surgery to intraoperative aberrometry to the newest IOLs and glaucoma devices.
-For instance, we were the first practice in Orlando to place the Symfony IOL and the first in Central Florida to use the miLOOP technique for dense cataracts.
-Know that your eyes are in good hands with Orlando Eye Institute!
+For instance, did you know we were the first practice in Orlando to place the Symfony IOL and the first in Central Florida to use the miLOOP technique for dense cataracts?
+Know that your eyes are in good hands with Remagin!
 Call us at 407-704-3937 to schedule your initial consultation with us.